peterGdot/Pyther.Ioc/readme.md

 `composer require pyther/ioc`

-And here is a fictional example. _Inversion of Control_ is a two way process.
-First you have to _bind_ implementations of interfaces or classes to the container and then _resolve_ (one or multile times) the creation of instances.
+_Inversion of Control_ is a two way process.
+First you have to _bind_ or _register_ implementations of interfaces or classes to the container and then _resolve_ (one or multile times) the creation of instances.
+And here is a fictional example:

 ```php
 use Pyther\Ioc\Ioc;